-Cynthia M. Deitle joins the Matthew Shepard Foundation as their new Programs and Operations Director.
-She will be overseeing our hate crimes work, community outreach, and events.
+Cynthia M. Deitle is the Matthew Shepard Foundation’s Programs and Operations Director.
+She oversees our hate crimes work, community outreach, and events.
 Prior to joining the Matthew Shepard Foundation in 2017, Cynthia was a Special Agent with the Federal Bureau of Investigation for over 22 years specializing in the fields of civil rights, community outreach, and victims’ assistance.

 After entering on duty with the FBI in 1995, she spent ten years in the New York Division.
 While there, Deitle served as the lead investigative agent for many high-profile police brutality investigations.
 Deitle also investigated a significant number of sensitive hate crimes cases.